Ever since they disappeared from the bakery case, I have thought about Starbuck’s lemon cookies. A lot.

 They were a little crumbly in texture, a little hard in a good way with just-the-right amount of lemon flavor and sweetness.

-I started my research, not online, but with my Italian family.
-Did we have a lemon cookie recipe I didn’t remember?
-Josie definitely had an orange cookie recipe but it wasn’t the same.
+I started my research, not online, but with my Italian family because this cookie is very similar to the Italian wedding cookie known as anginetti.
+Grandma Josie definitely made an orange anginetti cookie recipe but it wasn’t exactly the same (or at least to my taste memory).
 And her anise cookie had a similar texture but wasn’t designed to be as rich or buttery.

 Say hello to my buttery soft lemon knot cookie recipe —an Italian Christmas cookie that will be right at home on your annual cookie tray